odinuv/web/en/apv/articles/database-design/index.md

 address only as a 'single value' printed on package or letter).

 #### Denormalization
 This leads us to the concept of **denormalization**.
-It is perfectly ok to use a relational database which is not normalized, provided that you know why and understand the consequences.
+It is perfectly OK to use a relational database which is not normalized, provided that you know why and understand the consequences.

 One example of this is intentional avoidance of normalization like in the case of addresses.